xingoxu/pixiv_API-c-/ReadMe.md

 When you use this API, please [accept the term of pixiv](http://www.pixiv.net/terms/?page=term).
 The author of the API does not take any responsibility.

+I'm not a professional C# designer.
+If you have cooler code, pull request is warmly welcomed!

 Thanks for the author and the APIfounder!